Is car insurance more expensive for the over-50s?

-It was one of the highest scoring car insurance providers in our most recent analysis, and stands out for charging no administration fees.
+It has one of the highest scoring car insurance policies in our most recent analysis, and stands out for charging no administration fees.
 It also offers six months of comprehensive cover for driving overseas.

 - See our full review of Age UK here